SELINA-team/SELINA.R/README.md

                               prob_cutoff = 0.9)
 ```

-This step will output eight files in the predict\_output folder.
+This step will output eight files in the `path_out` folder.

 1\. `demo_predictions.txt` : predicted cell type for each cell in the
 query data.